Isabella Frankau

-Dr Isabella McDougall Robertson (died May 1967), also known as Lady Frankau, was a British psychiatrist who specialised in alcohol and drug addiction.
+Dr Isabella McDougall Robertson (died May 1967), also known as Lady Frankau, was a British psychiatrist who specialised in alcohol and drug addiction and became known for prescribing controlled drugs.

-A London-based "society doctor", her readiness to prescribe controlled drugs is credited with single-handedly addicting many British people to heroin.

-From evidence she gave to the Brain Committee, she said the total between 1958 and 1964 was just over 500.

 After the death of her first husband, Gordon Cunningham, she married the eminent surgeon Claude Frankau (1883–1967) in 1935.
 When her husband was knighted in the 1945 New Years Honours, Isabella Frankau became known as "Lady Frankau" in accordance with accepted usage.